gonzalo-bulnes/simple_token_authentication/README.md

 Token authentication support has been removed from [Devise][devise] for security reasons.
 In [this gist][original-gist], Devise's [José Valim][josevalim] explains how token authentication should be performed in order to remain safe.

-This gem packages the content of the gist.
+This gem packages the content of the gist and provides a set of convenient options for increased flexibility.

   [devise]: https://github.com/plataformatec/devise
   [original-gist]: https://gist.github.com/josevalim/fb706b1e933ef01e4fb6